 Membership Cost and Benefits

-Consider the Denver Zoo Family Membership which costs $130.
-In addition to free admission you also get 20 percent off the gift shop (they have some good T-shirts, and we also ended up buying some Christmas gifts there as well.)
-We also get 10 percent off of food and rides on the train and carousel.
-But, getting $130 out of those discounts would be tough.
+Consider the Denver Zoo Family Membership which costs $155.
+In addition to free admission, you also get 20 percent off the gift shop (they have some good T-shirts, and we also ended up buying some Christmas gifts there as well.)
+We also get 10 percent off food and rides on the train and carousel.
+But getting $155 out of those discounts would be tough.

-On the other hand, regular admission tickets cost $13 each for adults and $9 each for children.
-That works out to $44 per visit.
+On the other hand, regular admission tickets cost $15 each for adults and $10 each for children (age 3-11).
+That works out to $50 per visit.
 If we go just three times during the year, we break even on our membership.
-Considering we go at least once for Denver Zoo Lights, and once for trick-or-treating at Halloween, odds are pretty good we’ll make it there once or twice just because.
+Considering we go at least once to Denver Zoo Lights, and once for trick-or-treating at Halloween, odds are fairly good we’ll make it there once or twice just because.
 The end result?
 We’d be dumb to not be members.

 And, it’s not just non-profit organizations either.

 The local amusement park Elitch Gardens offers season passes as well.
 On the one hand this sounds really dumb for my family.
 It’s only open during the summer, and we only go a few times.
-However, the passes are $65 per person.
-That adds up to a hefty $260, way more than the zoo.
-But, tickets to get into Elitch’s are $35 for adults and $31 for kids (if you buy them online in advance.
-They cost even more at the ticket window.)
-Do some math there, and you’ve got $132 per visit.
+But tickets to get into Elitch’s are expensive, and the season pass offers free parking which is also expensive.
 We break even on just TWO visits.
-Throw in the fact that you get free parking (normally $15) and we are way ahead with Elitch’s memberships even if we only go three or four times.

 Otherwise, never pass up a chance for an in-depth day of fun with your family at your local cultural attractions.